Innu: Buckskin

 Traditionally, buckskin leather was a most important material used for clothing, boots, moccasins, house covers and storage.
 Women prepared the hides and many of the products made from it.
 They scraped the hides to remove all fur, then left them outside to freeze.
 The next step was to stretch the hide on a frame.
 They rubbed it with a mixture of animal brain and pine needle tea to soften it.
 The dampened hide was formed into a ball and left overnight.
 In the morning, it would be stretched again, then placed over a smoker to smoke and tan it.
 The hide was left overnight.
 The finished hide was called buckskin.

 Mythology

+Pre-colonial Innu religion encouraged respect for animals.
+The caribou, which provided most of the necessities of life, was the most revered animal; shamans performed shaking tent rites, and hunters appeased animal spirits with offerings of bones and skulls placed in trees or on raised platforms.
 The oral traditions of the Innu are noted as similar to those of other Cree-speaking cultures.
 Of particular relevance is Tshakapesh, a lunar folk hero.